3mdeb/news-and-ideas/blog/content/authors/piotr-nowoslawski/_index.md

 ---

 Junior Web Engineer at 3mdeb - Embedded Systems Consulting.
 I like JavaScript and its entire ecosystem.
-I am mainly interested in frontend technologies because appearance matters.
+I am mainly interested in front-end technologies because appearance is what matters.